 “This is best for walking, as it doesn’t feel as stable when I jog,” she points out.
 Since the Echelon Stride-6 has similar specs, we anticipate it will feel the same during testing (we’ll update this review once we’ve had our hands…err, feet on it).

-The Stride comes with a basic LCD screen and a device holder.
-If you have an Echelon membership, you can access thousands of live and on-demand cardio classes.
+If you have an Echelon membership, you can access thousands of live and on-demand cardio classes via your smart device.
 “I just use it in manual mode,” Kate admits.
 “There are buttons on the handle where you can quickly adjust the speed and incline, so I just use those.”

-“This isn’t super portable, however, ” she points out.
+Although this machine does fold and store really nicely, there are limitations.
+“This isn’t super portable,” Kate points out.
 “It weighs more than 150 pounds, so getting it up over the step from my porch inside is difficult.”

 The running deck is 60 inches long, which is the industry standard for most treadmills and long enough for even the tallest runners to get a full stride.